HakimiX/BusinessIntelligence/Assignment8/Assignment8.md

 ![Text](https://github.com/HakimiX/BusinessIntelligence/blob/master/Assignment8/Model/model.jpg)

+Precision is accuracy of positive predictions and is around 0.80-0.90, which means we are somewhat consistent.
+The F1 Score is a helpful metric for comparing two classifiers (benign, malignant), it takes into account precision and the recall, and is created by finding the mean of precision and recall.

 ## Part 2 - Population and T-test

 The `brain_size.csv` dataset contains female and male height.
 We were not sure whether to compare male and female together or separately, so we have done both